dcasota/photonos-scripts/README.md

 Don't wonder - the full installation takes quite some time.
 As the Mono installation consumes fifty minutes and more (!) and usually you don't need a full Mono development environment, it became more a learn project.
 If interested, see files Findings_*.

+You can setup nuget.exe with github actions: https://github.com/marketplace/actions/setup-nuget-exe-for-use-with-actions

 ```Dockerfile```
 -
 This Docker image contains Powershell Core 7.0.0 (Beta4) with registered Powershell Gallery.